Microsoft Teams Pricing: Plans, Features, and Value Explained

 • Task and project management: Use built-in tools to assign tasks, set deadlines, and track progress.

-Microsoft Teams Business Plans
+Microsoft Teams Business plans

-• Microsoft Teams Essentials:$4.00 user/month, paid yearly
+• Microsoft Teams Essentials: $4.00 user/month, paid yearly

 • Microsoft 365 Business Basic: $6.00 user/month, paid yearly